konstantine-v/bible-lib/README.md

 # Bible Lib

+_Note_ This library is unfinished, so use it as a stepping-stone for your own application or wait until a more stable version is out.

+## What is this?

 A library for interacting with and parsing the data within the bible.

 The purpose of this is to work with a large dataset, parse it, and compare data.
+My goal is to utilize this within a GUI application and for others to be able to do as they with the library.

 ## Usage
 TODO